garethspor/sportodo/README.md

 # sportodo
 A simple command line todo list utility

+## Get started
-## initialize a new todo list in your current working dir
+initialize a new todo list in your current working dir `sportodo init`

-`sportodo init`
+## Usage
-## enumerate your list
+enumerate your list
 `sportodo list`